BotYue/CSE-398-25Sp-SU/Lab Note Collection/Week 5 Arduino SensorMotor.md

 The IMU we purchased is:
 Pre-Soldered SHILLEHTEK MPU6050,<br>
 https://www.amazon.com/Pre-Soldered-Accelerometer-Raspberry-Compatible-Arduino/dp/B0BMY15TC4
-<br>The usage of this IMU is similar as the one on  the Adafruit website:<br>
+<br>The usage of this IMU is compatible as the one on  the Adafruit website:<br>
 https://learn.adafruit.com/mpu6050-6-dof-accelerometer-and-gyro/overview

 - [ ] **Code the IMU**